madzharov/ministra-install-ubuntu-20.04/README.md

-You can access your stalker portal at: http://ipadres/stalker_portalThe username and password to login to the portal are your default
+You can access your stalker portal at: http://ipadres/stalker_portal The username and password to login to the portal are your default
 ```
 Login: admin
 pass: 1